piccolomo/plotext/readme/datetime.md

 * The date-time string forms are [the standard ones](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes), with the `%` symbol removed for simplicity; eg: `d/m/Y` (by default), or `d/m/Y H:M:S`.

-* Most of the functions that follow allow to set its input and output form independently if needed and possible, with their dedicated parameters.
+* Most of the functions that follow allow to set its input and output form independently, if needed and possible, with their dedicated parameters.
 - To get today in `datetime` or string form use `today_datetime()` and `today_string()` respectively.

-- To turn a `datetime` object into a string use `datetime_to_string()` and `datetimes_to_string()` for a list instead.
+- To turn a `datetime` object into a string use `datetime_to_string()` or `datetimes_to_string()` for a list instead.

 - To turn a string to a `datetime` object use `string_to_datetime()`.

 - To turn a string to a numerical timestamp use `string_to_time()` and `strings_to_time()` for a list of strings.

-- The method `set_time0()` sets the origin of time to the string provided; this function is useful in `log` scale, in order to avoid *hitting* the 0 timestamp,
+- The method `set_time0()` sets the origin of time to the string provided; this function is useful in `log` scale, in order to avoid *hitting* the 0 timestamp.

 [Main Guide](https://github.com/piccolomo/plotext#guide), [Datetime Menu](https://github.com/piccolomo/plotext/blob/master/readme/datetime.md#datetime-plots)